Raptors beat shorthanded Warriors, take 2-1 Finals lead

 “For us, we need to just stay locked into the game plan.
 We can’t have any mental lapses, that’s what hurts us.
 We’ve just got to continue to work, play hard and stay level headed.”

-The Warriors were forced to play without starting shooting guard Klay Thompson, who injured his hamstring in Game Two, and two-times Finals MVP Kevin Durant, who has been sidelined with a right calf strain since May 8.
+The Warriors were forced to play without starting shooting guard Klay Thompson, who was a gametime scratch after he injured his hamstring in Game Two, and two-times Finals MVP Kevin Durant, who has been sidelined with a calf strain since May 8.

 The Warriors were also without back up big man Devon Looney, who suffered a fracture in Game Two and has been ruled out for the remainder of the series.